Winner Winner, Kale Salad Dinner!

-We love a good seasonal salad, and this Kale and Brussels Sprout Salad is currently at the top of our list!
-It’s light, but satisfying, has amazing texture, and would work well as either an appetizer, side dish, or an entrée when served with your favorite protein.
+I love a good seasonal salad, and this Kale and Brussels Sprout Salad is currently at the top of my list!
+It’s light, but satisfying, has an amazing texture, and would work well as either an appetizer, side dish, or an entrée when served with chicken, steak, or seafood.

 - No cook!
-With 5 simple ingredients, you can have this on the dinner table in no time.
+With 5 simple ingredients, you can have this on the table quickly!
 There’s no cooking involved, and you can cut down on prep time by buying store-bought shaved Brussels sprouts.

 - Baby kale!
-Speaking of ingredients, one of our favorite grocery store finds is baby kale!
-These tiny little leaves have all the nutrients and benefits of kale, but are much smaller and more tender.
+Speaking of ingredients, baby kale is just as good for you as Tuscan or curly kale, but are smaller and more tender.
 You can eat the whole thing, no tough stems!

 - Homemade salad dressing!
-Sure, you could use your favorite store-bought dressing, but we prefer to make our own at home.
+Sure, you could use your favorite store-bought dressing, but I prefer to make my own at home.
 This easy lemon garlic vinaigrette perfectly compliments the flavors of this kale salad, and brings out the sweetness of the fresh apple.

 5 Simple Ingredients